How to scale your On-Prem Elastic Observability cluster - part 1

 ECE

-ECE stands for Elastic Cloud Enterprise and this is Elastic Stack built on Docker or, with newer versions of ECE, Podman.
-ECE is the basis of Elastics hosted cloud offering.
-The ECE engine will automate the deployment of your Elastic Stack instances, and can manage multiple Elastic deployments.
-The engine also takes care of networking between the Docker/Podman nodes, as long as the correct ports are available.
+ECE stands for Elastic Cloud Enterprise and is the Elastic Stack built on Docker or, in newer versions of ECE, Podman.
+ECE forms the basis of Elastic's hosted cloud offering.
+The ECE engine automates the deployment of your Elastic Stack instances and can manage multiple Elastic deployments.
+In addition, the engine manages the networking between the Docker/Podman nodes, provided that the correct ports are available.

 ECK

-ECK stands for Elastic Cloud on Kubernetes, and, as the name suggests, is used to manage Elastic deployments on Kubernetes.
-The ECK offering is newer than ECE, and you do not get a nice UI to manage your deployments.
-ECK is more geared towards automation and configuration as code.
+ECK stands for Elastic Cloud on Kubernetes and, as the name suggests, is used to manage Elastic deployments on Kubernetes.
+ECK is newer than ECE and does not offer a comprehensive UI for managing your deployments.
+ECK focuses primarily on automation and configuration as code.

 Elastic Cloud

-Elastic also offers a managed solution that provides hosted Elasticsearch, Kibana, and other Elastic Stack components on major cloud providers like AWS, Google Cloud, and Microsoft Azure.
-It enables organizations to monitor systems, detect threats, and build fast search experiences.
-Elastic Cloud offers automatic updates, security patches, and backups, ensuring reliability and security.
-However, while taking away the complexity and cost of running your own infrastructure, it does not fully relieve you of your managing duties.
+Elastic also offers a managed solution with hosted Elasticsearch, Kibana, and other Elastic Stack components on major cloud providers such as AWS, Google Cloud, and Microsoft Azure.
+This allows organizations to monitor systems, detect threats, and build fast search experiences.
+Elastic Cloud provides automatic updates, security patches, and backups, ensuring reliability and security.
+Although this option eliminates the complexity and costs of managing your own infrastructure, you are still not completely free of management tasks.

 Considerations for building and configuring your self-hosted Elastic platform

-The scaling options are mostly applicable to all hosting options, with a small exception on ECE, unless you disable some protections.
+The scaling options apply to all hosting options, with a minor exception for ECE, unless you disable certain protections.

 In general

-Elasticsearch is much more suited to scale out rather than up.
-So you are better off using more, smaller nodes, instead of only a few huge nodes.
+Elasticsearch is much better suited to scaling out than scaling up.
+So you're better off with more, smaller nodes than with just a few very large nodes.

 Storage